Ichie235/Capstone-Project-Scissors/README.md

 The server provides the following API endpoints:

 # Get URLs
-Description: Retrieve URLs associated with a user.
+Description: Retrieve URLs associated with a user. <br>
--- Route: GET /api/urls
+-- Route: GET /api/urls <br>
--- Access: Private
+-- Access: Private <br>
--- Request Query Parameters:
+-- Request Query Parameters: <br>
--- user (required): User ID or email
+-- user (required): User ID or email <br>
--- Response: JSON array of URLs
+-- Response: JSON array of URLs <br>

 # Shorten and Set URL with a Key
-Description: Shorten a URL and associate it with a key for encryption.
+Description: Shorten a URL and associate it with a key for encryption. <br>
--- Route: POST /api/urls/:key
+-- Route: POST /api/urls/:key <br>
--- Access: Private
+-- Access: Private <br>
--- Request Body Parameters:
+-- Request Body Parameters: <br>
-    `url` (required): Original URL
+    `url` (required): Original URL <br>
-     `user` (required): User ID or email
+     `user` (required): User ID or email <br>
-       `key` (required): Key for encryption
+       `key` (required): Key for encryption <br>
---Response: JSON object of the created URL
+--Response: JSON object of the created URL <br>

 # Update URL
-Description: Update an existing URL.
+Description: Update an existing URL. <br>
--- Route: PUT /api/goals
+-- Route: PUT /api/goals <br>
--- Access: Private
+-- Access: Private <br>
--- Request Parameters:
+-- Request Parameters: <br>
     `id` (required): URL ID
---Request Body: Updated URL data
+--Request Body: Updated URL data <br>
--- Response: JSON object of the updated URL
+-- Response: JSON object of the updated URL v

 # Delete URL
-Description: Delete an existing URL.
+Description: Delete an existing URL. <br>
--- Route: GET /api/url
+-- Route: GET /api/url <br>
--- Access: Private
+-- Access: Private <br>
--- Request Parameters:
+-- Request Parameters: <br>
     `id` (required): URL ID
---Request Body Parameters:
+--Request Body Parameters: <br>
--- googleUser: Indicates whether the user is authenticated via Google (optional) -- Response: JSON object of the deleted URL
+-- googleUser: Indicates whether the user is authenticated via Google (optional) <br>
+-- Response: JSON object of the deleted URL <br>

 # Implementation Details
-The protect middleware function performs the following steps:
+The protect middleware function performs the following steps: <br>
-Checks if the request contains the Authorization header.
+Checks if the request contains the Authorization header. <br>
--- If the header starts with "Bearer", it extracts the token and verifies it using the provided JWT_SECRET.
+-- If the header starts with "Bearer", it extracts the token and verifies it using the provided JWT_SECRET. <br>
--- If the token is valid, it retrieves the user information from the decoded token and adds it to the request object.
+-- If the token is valid, it retrieves the user information from the decoded token and adds it to the request object. <br>
--- If the header starts with "Google", it extracts the token and sets the user information based on the provided email in the request body.
+-- If the header starts with "Google", it extracts the token and sets the user information based on the provided email in the request body. <br>
--- If no token is found or the token is invalid, it returns a 401 "Not authorized" error.
+-- If no token is found or the token is invalid, it returns a 401 "Not authorized" error. <br>

 # Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps: <br>
-1)Fork the repository
+1)Fork the repository <br>
-2) Create a new branch
+2) Create a new branch <br>
-3) Make your changes
+3) Make your changes <br>
-4) Test your changes
+4) Test your changes <br>
-5) Submit a pull request
+5) Submit a pull request <br>